govindthange/kit/k8s-helm-kit/README.md

 ## helm-boot system

 Helm Boot is a simple application to test the idea of **deploying** a microservice styled application on a k8s cluster **through a single script**.

+## Lego

+Lego is a microservice styled distributed systems to demonstrate various flavors of inter-service communication in a clustered environment.